grafana/mimir/docs/sources/architecture/distributor.md

 We recommend randomly load balancing write requests across distributor instances.
 If you're running Grafana Mimir in a Kubernetes cluster, you can define a Kubernetes [Service](https://kubernetes.io/docs/concepts/services-networking/service/) as ingress for the distributors.

-> **Note**: Be aware that when you enable HTTP keep-alive, a Kubernetes Service balances TCP connections, and not the HTTP requests within a single TCP connection.
+> **Note:** A Kubernetes Service balances TCP connections across Kubernetes endpoints and does not balance HTTP requests within a single TCP connection.
+If you enable HTTP persistent connections (HTTP keep-alive), Prometheus re-uses the same TCP connection for each remote-write HTTP request of a remote-write shard.
+This can cause distributors to receive an uneven distribution of remote-write HTTP requests.
-> Because a Prometheus server establishes a TCP connection for each remote write shard, and if distributors traffic is not evenly balanced, consider increasing `min_shards` in the Prometheus [remote write config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write).
+Consider increasing `min_shards` in the Prometheus [remote write config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write).

 ## Configuration